Storage & Shelf-Life

 Another idea if you buy a few at a time is to throw one straight in the freezer to defrost at a later date.
 It will be pretty fresh once thawed.

-As proper sourdough, developed over at least 24 hours and given a good baking, this bread lasts really well.
+As proper sourdough, developed over at least 24 hours and given a good baking, this bread lasts quite well, but is of course best fresh.
 The below summarises my experience:

-Day 1 - Excellent and hard not see away the entire loaf straight away.
+Day 1 - Excellent and difficult not see away the entire loaf straight away.

-Day 2 - Just as good, if not better with the flavours having developed a little more.
+Day 2 - Still great, with the flavours having developed a little more.

-Day 3 - Not as fresh now but still very good and at least easier to slice by now.
+Day 3 - Not as fresh now but still good, especially toasted, and at least easier to slice by now.

-Day 4 - Your loaf will now be flattening as it dries out.
-I would suggest toasting or grilling now to get some life back into your slice.
+Day 4/5 - Your loaf will now be flattening as it dries out.
+I would suggest toasting or grilling with a splash of water now to get some life back into your slice.

 Day 6/7 - Get your next order in!